Skip to main content

 • SMO 7: International Financial Reporting Standards

-Under the Securities and Exchange Act, the Financial Supervisory Commission (FSC) and the Accounting Research and Development Foundation (ARDF) are responsible for establishing accounting standards.
+Under the Securities and Exchange Act, the Financial Supervisory Commission (FSC) and the Accounting Research and Development Foundation (ARDF) are responsible for establishing national accounting standards in Chinese Taiwan.

 The Act requires all public companies to prepare financial statements in accordance with International Financial Reporting Standards (IFRS) as endorsed by the FSC, or with permission, IFRS.